Funding & Research

 - Linkages to other university initiatives such as the Active Learning Initiative;

 - Bridges to other disciplines and curricular areas;

 - Collaboration and partnerships, at the level of the classroom, curriculum, or institution;

 The LRC Grants Committee is available to help frame or fine-tune proposals.
 Please take advantage of the opportunity to consult with the LRC prior to submitting your final proposal.

-Cornell is a member of the Consortium for Language Teaching and Learning, an association of five institutions of higher education (the University of Chicago, Columbia University, Cornell University, Brown University, and Yale University) dedicated to the study and instruction of second languages at the post-secondary level.
+Cornell is a member of the Consortium for Language Teaching and Learning, an association of six institutions of higher education (Brown University, the University of Chicago, Columbia University, Cornell University, Princeton University, and Yale University) dedicated to the study and instruction of second languages at the post-secondary level.